-The brain is the controller of your body, and stores information, allows you to think and learn, as well as controls vital daily functions, like digestion, heart rate, and breathing.
+The brain is the controller of your body, and stores information, allows you to think and learn, as well as controls vital daily functions like digestion, heart rate and breathing.
 The brain receives impulses from your nerves, which are located throughout your body and respond to pain and other stimulation.
 Even though the brain is so important, it is also very delicate.
 The brain is made of soft tissue and is protected only by the skull, which is why head injuries can be so serious.
-The average adult brain weights 3 pounds.
+The average adult brain weighs 3 pounds.

 The heart is another vital organ.
 The heart’s job is to pump oxygenated blood throughout your body and receive deoxygenated blood back in return.
 Without your heart, your other organs would not receive oxygen or have carbon dioxide removed.
 In an average lifetime, the heart beats more than 2.5 million times!